-So you think you’re going to sail off into the sunset enjoying fresh air and feeling amazingly healthy?
+So you think you’ll sail off into the sunset, enjoying the fresh air and feeling amazingly healthy?
 Not if you have mold on board…and every boat has mold.
 The good news, however, is that there are actions you can take to prevent the spread of mold and several techniques for boat mold removal.

-Before listing the 14 top mold removal techniques, please allow me to provide a bit of background on mold and mildew so you understand what it is, how it forms, how best to prevent it and ultimately how to remove it when you find it.
+Before listing the 14 top mold removal techniques, please allow me to provide some background on mold and mildew so you understand what it is, how it forms, how best to prevent it, and ultimately, how to remove it when you find it.

 What is mold?

 Mold is a fungus that wreaks havoc aboard boats.
 Eventually, every boat owner becomes a boat mold removal expert.
-Not only can mold make a boat smell terribly musty and rank but also it can create significant health problems.
-The most common health issues include: respiratory problems, allergic reactions, migraines, inflammation and pain in the joints, mental deficiencies, and extreme fatigue.
+Not only can mold make a boat smell musty and rank, but it can also create significant health problems.
+The most common health issues include respiratory problems, allergic reactions, migraines, inflammation and pain in the joints, mental deficiencies, and extreme fatigue.

 Mold often looks furry and is circular.
-It starts off as one spore and then grows and spreads.
-Mold comes in all sorts of colors – black, blue, yellow, brow, white and gray.
+It starts as one spore and then grows and spreads.
+Mold comes in all sorts of colors—black, blue, yellow, brown, white, and gray.

 What is mildew?

-Mildew is a form of mold that looks like a thin dusting of black, grey, yellow or white powder that appears on fabric, upholstery and walls.
-Mildew on boats seems to appear overnight.
-From time to time we’ve had our whole galley coated with what looks like a light dust…It’s disgusting.
+Mildew is a mold that appears on fabric, upholstery, and walls as a thin dusting of black, grey, yellow, or white powder.
+It seems to appear overnight on boats.
+Occasionally, we’ve had our whole galley coated with what looks like a light dust…It’s disgusting.

 How are mold and mildew formed?

-Mold and mildew grow on surfaces that are damp for extended periods or where dirt is allowed to accumulate.
+Mold and mildew grow on damp surfaces for extended periods or where dirt can accumulate.

-With warmth and high humidity mold grows quickly and once it’s formed it can survive for years.
+With warmth and high humidity, mold multiplies; once formed, it can survive for years.
 Mold also grows in cold climates.
-And unfortunately freezing temperatures don’t kill mold as the spores are resistant to drying out.
-If temperatures go up after a freeze, mold spores will reactivate and grow.
+Unfortunately, freezing temperatures don’t kill mold, as the spores are resistant to drying out.
+If temperatures increase after a freeze, mold spores will reactivate and grow.

 Boat mold removal techniques are important…